techToy-Studio/symphoni-composer/docs/visual/3-editing-clip.md

 ## Managing Keyframes

-In the timeline keyframes are white diamonds.
+In the timeline, keyframes are white diamonds.
 In the inspector they will show up as properties with diamonds and arrows in front of the property field.
 Multi-editing keyframes of different visual clips is NOT supported.

 ### Understand the values